Inside: Fun and Festive Monster Games for Kids, like Monster Pinatas!

 It’s all fun and games till the Monsters want to play!
 Sometimes the kids and I have different ideas of celebrating.
 I plan a fall filled with leaves, homemade costumes, and simple pumpkins – they want shiny costumes from the shelf, spider webs, and monsters!
 To satisfy us both, I’ve come up with a new tradition, monster games.
 I am giving into the costumes and monsters they want, but in a way that is bright, festive, and fun.
 We both win!

 These monster games for kids are perfect to make a full afternoon full of fun!
-I like to have the kid’s pick out costumes they wanted – landing on a unicorn and a dinosaur.
-I purchased a pack of candy eyes, ping-pong balls, craft supplies, and we had great fun playing our own festive monster games.
+I like to have the kid’s pick out costumes they want – landing on a unicorn and a dinosaur most of the time.
+I purchase a pack of candy eyes, ping-pong balls, craft supplies, and we have great fun playing our own festive monster games.

-This monster game is such a hit!
+This monster game for kids is such a hit!
 The bombs are hollowed out real eggs filled with baby powder, so they explode into a fabulous smoke storm when thrown against the sidewalk.

 To make the monster sidewalk bombs we cleaned out our eggs by poking a decent size hole in the bottom and letting the insides drain out.
 We painted them bright colors and glued on candy eyes.
 Then using a paper as our funnel we filled each egg 2/3 of the way up with baby powder.
 Once the eggs were filled, each was sealed by gluing a small piece of tissue paper to the opening.

 The powder bombs will explode on contact and the kids had a blast tossing theirs at the pavement, at the trees, and of course, at me.

 This monster games for kids looked quite a bit like the Fraggles from Fraggle Rock – love that!
 The pinatas were a blast and combined the fun and spook of the season perfectly.
 Plus, the explosion of treats was a very popular moment during The Festive Monster Games.